ezius07/biopy/docs/source/installing.rst

 We deployed our package to the PyPy repository; however to avoid specifying a fixed list of dependencies together with the packages, it is deployed standalone and requirements are provided separately in a file in our repository, so they have to be installed separately

+Note that the warning above applies here: running `pip install -r dependencies.txt` will download some heavy packages.

 .. code:: console

     $ pip install biopy